 This post was written in 2015.
 It's still valid today.

 If you try to think about it from "Bitcoin's perspective" – if you try to "be Bitcoin" – then many of today's arguments and debates around the development of the system seems meaningless.
 For instance: in Bitcoin's perspective it doesn't matter whether it is secured mainly by using small blocks behind a slow great firewall or by larger blocks in other areas.
 It doesn't matter what bankers or regulators "want" (or "need" to uphold/increase profits).
 Bitcoin doesn't care.

-Because of this fact we’ll probably see the development of Bitcoin moving along a “lowest common denominator” considering the “consensus” debates (list of monitors here).
-In effect this is a type of “democracy” that results in a safe, conservative network development.
+Because of this fact we'll probably see the development of Bitcoin moving along a "lowest common denominator" considering the "consensus" debates).
+In effect this is a type of "democracy" that results in a safe, conservative network development.

 Isn't that pretty good for security and peace-of-mind in a financial network?
 Hyperboles and "Hernias" are part of the picture, just like the high tone-of-voice inbetween members of different political parties in the run up to a national election.

 Consequently, in the block size debate we'll probably see the smallest possible change take place (moving from 1 MB blocks to 2 MB blocks), compared to the "wilder" suggestions.

 Bitcoin is an idea more than a "technology".
 All the parts constituting Bitcoin were already present before Bitcoin came about.
 Satoshi Nakamoto "just" merged them together in a new and truly ingenious way.

 Its central mechanism (the proof-of-work mining) secures the actual end goal (to confirm transactions without a third party) directly without inefficiencies (it doesn't do anything else, all of its power is directed towards solving this problem).
 Bitcoin is a new way to convert energy into security (or "trust") and a new way to think around value.
 Bitcoin is in our heads.